 - Then you can take a cleaner with a citric-acid base, such as Mag-Erad, and pour this down the hole.
 It will take eight hours for this cleaner to eat away at the buildup in the tank.
 After this point, you can attach a garden hose to the drain valve at the bottom of the heater; the other end of the hose should be outside.
 Then open the drain valve and connect the cold-water supply to the heater again.
 You can then turn the cold water back on.
 Watch the water coming out of the hose; it will be murky for a while.
 Once the water coming out is clean, you can shut the drain valve and detach the end of the hose.

 - Before you turn the heater back on, open the faucet that is the farthest away from the heater.
 Wait until water comes out of the faucet, then turn it off.
-Do the same to all the faucets around your house.
+Do the same to all the faucets and spigots around your house.
 This is to get rid of air pockets.
-When you have done that, you can turn your water heater on again, and it should be ready to work overtime in the cold months ahead.
+When you have done that, you can turn your water heater on again, relight the pilot light, set your thermostat and make sure the heating element is active.
+Now it should be ready to work overtime in the cold months ahead.

 If you experience any problems with your water heater, water softener, or sump pump then our experienced plumbers and help with options, including replacing your water heater, or even moving to a tankless water heater.
 If you have a clog or blockage in any drain, or need help with a slow draining sink or tub do not hesitate to call A-1 Sewer & Septic Service, Inc., a family-owned business with more than 45 years of serving the Kansas City Metro.